ayahrhalabi/Mtcars-Flask-Api/README.md

 - mtcars.csv <- Data used for the model
 - requirments.txt <- the packages and versions required for our docker image
 - server.py <- Flask API App
+- Example.md <- Example on how to run the model locally
+- docker-compose.yml
+- Docker file